 Existing Telelogic Synergy servers and databases can be upgraded to the current release of Telelogic Synergy.
 The upgrade process is described in the Telelogic Synergy Upgrade Instructions for UNIX.
-These instructions are available on the Telelogic Synergy Support site https://support.telelogic.com/ synergy), and on the Documentation section of the DVD that is shipped with Telelogic Synergy.
+These instructions are available on the Telelogic Synergy Support site (https://support.telelogic.com/ synergy).